 Location: United States

-- Participants are HIV-infected adults who have been on ART before (called treatment-experienced).
-Participants have been on ART for at least 6 months and have been on an ART regimen made up of 3 HIV medicines throughout the 24 weeks before starting the study.
+- Participants are adults with HIV who have been on ART for at least 6 months.
+Participants have also been on an ART regimen made up of 3 HIV medicines during the 24 weeks leading up to the study.

-- Participants have had a viral load of less than 50 copies/mL for the past 6 months and at screening.
+- Participants have levels of less than 50 copies/mL at the start of the study.
+Participants have also had this viral load for the past 6 months.
 (Viral load is the amount of HIV in a blood sample.)

-- Participants have CD4 counts of at least 300 cells/mm3 at screening.
-(A CD4 count is a laboratory test that measures the number of CD4 cells—a type of immune cell—in a sample of blood and is an important indicator of immune function.)
+- Participants have CD4 counts of at least 300 cells/mm3 at the start of the study.
+(A is a laboratory test that measures the number of CD4 cells—a type of immune cell—in a sample of blood and is an important indicator of immune function.)

 Sponsor: Argos Therapeutics